simonscmap/cmapdatapipeline/docs/data_ingestion/web_validator.rst

    :alt: Web Validator Dataset Metadata Check

 Any edits of suggestions should be sent back to the submitter through the web validator.
-Addtionally, any changes in the 'phase' should be updated through the dropdown menu in the dashboard.
+Additionally, any changes in the 'phase' should be updated through the dropdown menu in the dashboard.

 .. figure:: ../_static/phase_dropdown.png